REANNZ/etcbd-public/README.md

 * Monitoring tools run on ports 8080 and 8443 (HTTP and HTTPS)
 * Metrics runs on ports 9080 and 9443 (HTTP and HTTPS)

+It is possible (and recommended if the resources are available) to run these on separate hosts - in which case each can run on the standard port HTTP/HTTPS ports 80/443.
+Details on the configuration change needed are given below.

 # ChangeLog

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2016-04-05: Added documentation for adjusting port numbers.
 * 2016-04-05: Added documentation for installing proper SSL certificates.
 * 2016-04-05: Added Metrics tools authentication configuration.
 * 2016-04-04: Added Admintool settings for NREN Institution and Federation name.